Share/Learn

 • satisfied every condition with which your performance was to comply.

-Each success criterion is composed of three elements—an anchor, a measure, and a target (see Exhibit 4).
-Exhibit 5 provides one examples of a success criterion.
-The remainder of this guidance will describe further each component and build the success criteria for the goal specified in Exhibit 2.
+Each success criterion is composed of three elements—an anchor, a measure, and a target (Exhibit 8).
+Exhibit 9 provides one example of a success criterion.
+The remainder of this guidance will describe each component of a success criterion in greater detail and build the success criteria for the goal specified in Exhibit 5.

 Anchor